iltorpedone/socialmarket/README.md

   - [ ] allows the creation inline of a new product belonging to the selected category
 - [ ] create a better style for the login page
 - [ ] create a better style for the beneficiary confirmation page
+- [ ] create a better style for the beneficiary's max shop count confirmation page